-In March, I met a woman from Boulder who had attended the Trump Rally.
+In March of 2021, I met a woman from Boulder who had attended the Trump Rally.
 She said that it was a festive affair, and no way did Trump supporters instigate a coup.
-After listening to Trump’s speech near the Washington monument, she and her friends went in search of a bathroom which they found in the mall close to the Capitol.
+After listening to Trump’s speech near the Washington Monument, she and her friends went in search of a bathroom which they found in the mall close to the Capitol.
 As they got closer to the Capitol, they were surprised by the lack of policemen, especially since there were around 500,000 people on the Mall.
-Like the vast majority of Trump supporters, she and her friends did not go in to the Capitol.
+Like the vast majority of Trump supporters, she and her friends did not go to the Capitol.

 Meeting the Eastmans

-A few weeks later, I saw her husband, John Eastman, at CU where he was announcing his lawsuit against CU.
-Later that day, I talked with Elizabeth about kids and work.
+A few weeks later, I saw her husband, John Eastman, at CU where he announced his lawsuit against CU.
+Later that day, I talked with John’s wife about kids and work.
 Having a background in academia and having voted for Democrats most of my life, I asked her what it was like to be a Republican at CU.
 She said that because she was so busy as a working Mom, she rarely talked politics with staff or students, so it was not so bad.
-John was as friendly as Elizabeth but in a more outgoing way.
-He told stories about his adventures as a Deadhead, following the Grateful Dead in the 1990s.
+John was as friendly as his wife but in a more outgoing way.
+He told stories about his adventures following the Grateful Dead in the 1990s.
 He also told us about how he advised President Trump in the days before the rally.
 His advice to Vice-President Pense was to postpone certifying the votes for two weeks until the states could sort out their election irregularities.
+That seemed sensible.

 Fast forward to autumn of 2021.
 I’ve been astonished to read accusations about Dr. Eastman.
 I was shocked to read that anyone would accuse John of being the “architect of a coup,” first, because it wasn’t a coup, and second because the Eastmans are such outstanding people who love their families, their students, and this country.
-And even more especially since Dr. Eastman life is dedicated to teaching and upholding the Constitution.
+And even more especially since Dr. Eastman had dedicated his life to teaching and upholding the Constitution.

 Prior to the past couple of years, I had paid little attention to politics.
 And now, I am seeing totally innocent people being sacrificed for others’ political gain.
 It feels especially awful since I had assumed that Democrats were the party of freedom and for the rights of the marginalized. l had always voted for Democrats.
 I not only voted for Barack Obama, but I also campaigned for him.
 I could not believe that the “party of the people” had turned into the “bully of the people.”
 What the University of Colorado did to the Eastmans is horrible.
 Harassing someone for speaking his truth destroys freedom.
 Not just John Eastman’s freedom, but everyone’s freedom.
-The University of Colorado should have been the first to do some research and then defend John Eastman’s rights to free speech.
+The University of Colorado should have done some research.
+Had they done so, they would have defended John Eastman’s right to free speech.
 Instead, University officials got scared and didn’t bother to learn the facts.
 Instead, there was active suppression of facts.
 Yikes!
 It was beginning to feel like 1984.